Jacob Call

 Jacob Call (died April 20, 1826) was an American lawyer who briefly served as a U.S. representative from Indiana from 1824 to 1825.

 Biography

 Born in Kentucky, Call was graduated from an academy in Kentucky where he studied law.

+Early career

 He was admitted to the bar and practiced in Vincennes and Princeton, Indiana.
-He served as judge of the Knox County Circuit Court, 1817, 1818, and 1822–1824.
+He served as judge of the Knox County Circuit Court, 1817, 1818, and from 1822 to 1824.

+Free slaves case

 In 1820, Call represented the defendant in the case of Polly v.
 Lasselle, losing the case which led to all slaves in the state of Indiana being freed.

 Congress

 Call was elected as a Jackson Republican to the Eighteenth Congress to fill the vacancy caused by the death of United States Representative William Prince.
-He served from December 23, 1824 – March 3, 1825.
+He served from December 23, 1824, to March 3, 1825.

 Death

 He died in Frankfort, Kentucky, on April 20, 1826.